The former footballer scoring with his art

 Ally, 34, from Gourock, has also joined the business full-time to manage the day-to-day running.

-She said: "It has always been a vision and dream of mine to work alongside Craig and make it a family business in order to allow us a flexible and exciting lifestyle that works around our little girl Olivia who is three years old.
+She said: "It has always been a vision and dream of mine to work alongside Craig and make it a family business in order to allow us a flexible and exciting lifestyle that works around our little girl Olivia, who is three years old.

 "The best part of being a family business is being able to travel together and take our little girl along with us."